szimmy/DndLibrary/README.md

 dice_roller.py

     Module that contains the capability to roll any number of dice with any amount of sides and can have a modifier be added to every roll

     Ability to roll with advantage or disadvantage

 TODO List:

 Character sheet

-  Keeps track of

     Level